 SAYE option scheme

-A type of employee share scheme (www.practicallaw.com/A35041) (also known as a sharesave scheme, save as you earn option scheme or savings related share option scheme) which provides for the grant of share options (www.practicallaw.com/0-107-6937).
+A type of employee share scheme (www.practicallaw.com/A35041) that meets the requirements of Schedule 3 of the Income Tax (Earnings and Pensions) Act 2003, referred to in ITEPA 2003 as a Schedule 3 SAYE option scheme.
+It isalso known as a sharesave scheme, save as you earn option scheme or savings related share option scheme.
+It provides for the grant of share options (www.practicallaw.com/0-107-6937).
 The exercise price can be set at up to a 20% discount to the market value at the time of grant.

-Participation must be available to all employees, subject to a qualifying period of service which cannot be more than with five years (and others may be included).
+Participation must be available to all employees, subject to a qualifying period of service which cannot be more than five years (and other employees may also be included).
 The grant of the option is conditional on the employee taking out a linked savings arrangement with a bank or building society to save up the option exercise price.
-Option holders save up to £250 per month from salary.
+Option holders save up to £500 per month from salary.
 Options are normally exercisable for six months after three or five years.
-The maximum monthly savings will be increased in 2014 to £500 (see Practice note, Employee share schemes and Finance Bill 2014: summary of changes: SAYE option schemes (www.practicallaw.com/9-551-9846)).
-Such schemes are approved by HM Revenue & Customs (www.practicallaw.com/6-200-6399) (HMRC) under Schedule 3 to the Income Tax (Earnings and Pensions) Act 2003.
+Such schemes must be notified to HM Revenue & Customs (www.practicallaw.com/6-200-6399) (HMRC) and the company must certify that the scheme complies with Schedule 3 of the Income Tax (Earnings and Pensions) Act 2003.